Enterprise Center: History

-The site was home to Charles H. Turpin's Booker T. Washington Theater which was replaced by the Municipal Auditorium.
-It was renamed for mayor Kiel.
+The site was home to Charles H. Turpin's Booker T. Washington Theater, which was replaced by the Municipal Auditorium, a venue renamed for mayor Henry Kiel after his death in 1943.

 Originally named the Kiel Center, the arena was opened in 1994 to replace Kiel Auditorium, where the Saint Louis University college basketball team had played, which was torn down in December 1992.
 The Blues had played in the St. Louis Arena prior to moving into Kiel Center in 1994; however, they would not play in the arena until January 1995 due to the lockout that delayed the start of the 1994–95 season.
 The first professional sports match was played by the St. Louis Ambush, an indoor soccer team.
 The building is currently known as Enterprise Center, after naming rights were sold in May 2018 to Enterprise Holdings.
 The Kiel name still exists on the adjoining parking structure and the building cornerstone.
 Signs for the nearby MetroLink stop have been changed to read "Civic Center", since the building has been renamed four times in its history.

 The Opera House portion of the building was not razed when the original Auditorium was but remained closed since 1992, as members of Civic Progress, Inc., who promised to pay for the renovation of the Opera House, reneged on that promise, while opposing all outside efforts to achieve that renovation.
 In June 2009, the St. Louis Board of Aldermen voted 25–1 to subsidize the renovation and reopening of the Opera House under the direction of its new owners, Sports Capital Partners (who also own the Blues).
 The subsidies were funded by municipal bonds and state/federal historic tax credits.
 On July 12, 2010, it was announced that the name of the opera house would be changed to the Peabody Opera House, named after the company Peabody Energy.
 On October 1, 2011, the Peabody Opera House opened for the first time since the $79 million renovation.
 It is now known as the Stifel Theatre after naming rights were purchased by the locally based investment bank.